dfkaye/testem-jasmine2/README.md

             , qunit: 'qunitrunner'
         ...

-8. create a smoke test spec file in your project:
+8. create a smoke test spec file in your project, or use the
+    <code>smoke.spec.js</code> in this repo:

         describe('jasmine', function () {